ggowtam/DS-Project-team-10-chat-server/README.md

          // method done by Gowtam

 Stop( ): Validating the keepGoing and use try catch to stop server connection.
-//method done my Gowtam

 Display( ): Display event to the console.
-//method done by sharanya

 sendMessage( ): This method is used to send messages across sever and clients connected to the server.
-//method done by Sharanya

 Remove( ): When the client uses LEAVE the remove method finds the client id & disconnects the client from the server & sends message to other clients as well that a Client has left.
-//method done by Yoshita

 Close( ):  Closes the socket connection and stream i/p , o/p.
-//method done by Sharanya

 writeMsg( ) : A string message is sent if the client is still connected.
 If any error occurs this doesn’t abort the server and client connection but informs user.
 This is done using try and catch block.
-//method done by Yoshita

 serverClose( ): Close the server connection using socket with parameters as localhost and port.
-//method done by Sharanya

 clientClose( ): The for loop is used to traverse the array list of clients and close() is used to close all the clients connected to the server.
-//method done by Sharanya

 Client: The client constructor is set to server, port, username.
 Methods: